Top 10 United Nations Logos – UN Logo Design Inspiration

 With its unique mandate to direct and coordinate international health efforts, the WHO is leading in monitoring health trends, shaping research priorities, setting health standards, articulating evidence-based policy options, providing technical support to countries, and assessing health technologies.
 The WHO is governed by the World Health Assembly, which comprises representatives from the WHO's 194 member states.

 The WHO logo features a map of the world enclosed in a circle, with a Rod of Asclepius symbol superimposed over the map.
 The Rod of Asclepius, a snake coiled around a staff, is an ancient Greek symbol of medicine and healing.
-This iconic imagery underscores the WHO's worldwide scope and health-oriented mission.
+This iconic imagery underscores the WHO's global reach and health-focused mission.
 The full name of the organisation appears next to the logo.

 Since its establishment, the WHO has spearheaded efforts to eradicate diseases, promote universal health coverage, improve access to essential medicines, monitor outbreaks, coordinate responses to health emergencies, and advance health equity.
-Key initiatives include vaccination campaigns, tobacco control, essential medicines programs, and the International Health Regulations for preventing infectious disease spread.
+Key initiatives include vaccination campaigns, tobacco control, essential medicines programs, and the International Health Regulations for preventing the spread of infectious diseases.

 With thousands of expert staff worldwide, regional and country offices, and partnerships across the public and private sectors, the WHO remains committed to building a healthier future for people worldwide.
 As new health challenges emerge in the 21st century, the WHO continues to adapt and evolve to safeguard global health security.